13Elena/profile/README.md

-A short bio to describe myslef ☺️🧁👩‍💻
+A short bio to describe myself ☺️🧁👩‍💻